-Traditional healthcare systems have long grappled with meeting the diverse needs of millions of patients, often resulting in inefficiencies and suboptimal outcomes.
-However, the emergence of machine learning (ML) has brought about a transformative shift towards value-based treatment, empowering healthcare providers to deliver personalized and highly effective care.
-Today's healthcare equipment and devices are equipped with internal applications that collect and store comprehensive patient data, serving as a rich resource for ML-driven predictive models.
-This research delves into the profound impact of ML on contemporary healthcare, highlighting its potential to significantly enhance patient care and optimize resource allocation.
+Traditional healthcare systems have grappled with meeting the diverse needs of millions of patients, resulting in inefficiencies and suboptimal outcomes.
+However, the emergence of machine learning (ML) has ushered in a transformative paradigm shift towards value-based treatment, empowering healthcare providers to deliver personalized and highly effective care.
+Modern healthcare equipment and devices now integrate internal applications that collect and store comprehensive patient data, providing a rich resource for ML-driven predictive models.
+In this research article, we explore the profound impact of ML on contemporary healthcare, emphasizing its potential to significantly enhance patient care and optimize resource allocation.
 Our study presents a robust predictive model capable of accurately forecasting patient diseases based on input information and various parameters, leveraging extensive datasets encompassing diverse patient populations.
-We rigorously compared several ML algorithms, including Logistic Regression, K-Nearest Neighbors, XG Boost, and PyTorch, to identify the best-performing model.
-The achieved accuracies underscore the effectiveness of these ML techniques in disease prediction, highlighting the potential for improving patient outcomes.
-Beyond the technical aspects, we explore the broader implications of value-based treatment and ML integration for various healthcare stakeholders.
-By emphasizing the benefits of personalized and proactive medical care, our findings illustrate the substantial potential of ML-driven predictive healthcare models to revolutionize traditional healthcare systems.
-The adoption of ML lays the foundation for a more efficient, effective, and patient-centered medical ecosystem, supporting the sustainability and adaptability of healthcare systems in the face of expanding patient populations and complex medical needs.
+We compared several ML algorithms, including Logistic Regression (accuracy: 0.796875), K-Nearest Neighbors (accuracy: 0.7864583333333334), XG Boost (accuracy: 0.78125), and PyTorch (accuracy: 0.7337662337662337), to identify the best-performing model.
+The achieved accuracies underscore the effectiveness of these ML techniques in disease prediction and underscore the potential for improving patient outcomes.
+Beyond the technical aspects, we explore the broader implications of value-based treatment and the integration of ML for various healthcare stakeholders.
+By emphasizing the numerous benefits of personalized and proactive medical care, our findings illustrate the substantial potential of ML-driven predictive healthcare models to revolutionize traditional healthcare systems.
+The adoption of ML in healthcare lays the foundation for a more efficient, effective, and patient-centered medical ecosystem, supporting the sustainability and adaptability of healthcare systems in the face of expanding patient populations and complex medical needs.
+This article significantly contributes to the field by providing comprehensive insights into the experimental stages, showcasing the achieved results, and highlighting the key conclusions derived from our study.
+By addressing the limitations of the previous abstract, we ensure a more informative and substantial overview of our research, offering valuable knowledge for researchers, practitioners, and decision-makers striving to leverage the power of ML in healthcare innovation.